ChrisWhealy/js-performance/README.md

 This repo illustrates a reproducible, but unexpected JavaScript performance issue related to partial functions and `for` loops.

 This issue only occurs in browsers using the V8 JavaScript engine - Google Chrome or Brave.
-Im my case, I discovered this issue when testing using the Brave browser.
+In my case, I discovered this issue when testing using the Brave browser and reported it on [StackOverflow](https://stackoverflow.com/questions/59616335/can-anyone-explain-this-unexpected-v8-javascript-performance-behaviour) and [bugs.chromium.org](https://bugs.chromium.org/p/v8/issues/detail?id=10100)

 ## Steps to reproduce the problem